JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful.md

 [//]: # (title: Create a RESTful web service with a database using Spring Boot – tutorial)

-This tutorial walks you through the process of creating a simple application with Spring Boot and adding a database to a RESTful web service.
+This tutorial walks you through the process of creating a simple application with Spring Boot and adding a database to store the information.

 In this tutorial, you will:
 * Create an application with an HTTP endpoint